minus5/examples-services/README.md

 - location (IP, port)
 - *health_check* endpoint

-Consul will periodically poll *health_check* endpoint of each registered service and inform other services about any changes in the service infrastucture.
+Consul will periodically poll *health_check* endpoint of each registered service and inform other services about any changes in the service infrastructure.

 The only thing that remains to be manually configured within each service is a list of Consul locations; all other infrastructure information is obtained from Consul.